Using Cloud Source Repositories

 - In IntelliJ IDEA, open the project you want to add to Cloud Source Repositories.

-Browsing the source
+Browsing the source files

-Checking out source
+Checking out the source code

 Choose VCS > Checkout from Version Control > Google Cloud.